From the Editors

 AbdelRahman Mansour is the cyberactivist who set the date of 25 January for the Egyptian revolution.
 It is time for you to meet him.

-In June 2010, at twenty-three years old, AbdelRahman approached Wael Ghonim to set up a Facebook page and anti-torture campaign in honor of Khaled Said, the Alexandrian killed at the hands of police.
-The two had been working together as administrators (or admins) on Mohamed ElBaradei’s Facebook page and were ready to take their cyber-campaigning to the next level.
+In June 2010, Wael Ghonim set up the Facebook page and anti-torture campaign in honor of Khaled Said, the Alexandrian killed at the hands of police.
+Abdulrahman joined him as a co-administrator (admin) on the page three days later.
+The two had been working together on Mohamed ElBaradei’s Facebook page and were ready to take their cyber-campaigning to the next level.
 The combination of AbdelRahman’s deftness at interacting with Arab cyberyouth, combined with Ghonim’s expert online marketing skills, made for a winning combination.
 The “We Are All Khaled Said” Facebook made history as the page to grow a youth movement, and, after Tunisia, ignite a revolution.

 AbdelRahman came up with the idea of turning the national holiday for Police Day on 25 January into a Facebook event, “Revolution of the Egyptian People” (Thawrat Shaab Misr).
 Ghonim, who had been branding the page as a non-violent anti-torture campaign, not a revolutionary movement, did not think this a good idea.
 After some convincing, he reluctantly agreed.
 No one thought the event would trigger an actual revolution and lead to the fall of the thirty-year rule of Hosni Mubarak; a host of other social forces and groups came into play to make that happen.
 The fact remains that AbdelRahman Mansour is the activist who set 25 January as an enduring date in history.